NetApp/apprenda/README.md

  Multiple servers can be setup to host cloned databases, in which case Apprenda will be controlling the placement of clones based on the CPU and memory utilization.​

  ### Installation
- Detailed documentation for Trident can be found on [Read the Docs](http://dbdevtestplugin-docs.readthedocs.io/).
+ Detailed documentation for ACP extension for DB cloning with NetApp SnapCenter can be found on [Read the Docs](http://dbdevtestplugin-docs.readthedocs.io/).